euroargodev/argopy/README.md

 - [x] Index files (local and online)
 - [x] Argovis
 - [ ] Online GDAC ftp
-- [ ] any other usefull access point to Argo data ?
+- [ ] any other useful access point to Argo data ?

 We also aim to provide tutorial and high level helper methods to visualise and plot Argo data and meta-data:
 - [x] Map with trajectories